-After one year of an examination of racism in the United States through a Racial Justice Reading Group, facilitated by Rabbi Lauren, we reached out to Grace Congregational Church in Harlem (318 W. 118th Street) and began a special partnership.
+After a year-long examination of racism in the United States through a Racial Justice Reading Group, facilitated by Rabbi Lauren, we reached out to Grace Congregational Church in Harlem (310 W. 139th Street) and began a special partnership.

-Since the fall of 2017, SAJers have met monthly with members of Grace Church — facilitated by Rabbi Lauren and Reverend Nigel Pearce — with this call:
+Since the fall of 2017, SAJers have met regularly with members of Grace Church — facilitated by Rabbi Lauren and Reverend Nigel Pearce — with this call:

 “We believe that we are called, as people of faith, towards truth, justice and love.
 In that spirit, we aim to create a safe and sacred space for courageous conversations about race and identity.
 To do so, we will listen, learn, teach, examine, reflect, honor our truths and experiences and strive to grow as individuals and as a community.”

-Topics for 2018-2019 will include: The Radical Legacy of Dr. Martin Luther King, Jr., History & Present of Jewish-Black Relations, Beauty Standards & Racial/Ethnic Identity, and Music as Resistance in African-American & Jewish Traditions.
+Topics have included: The Radical Legacy of Dr. Martin Luther King, Jr., History & Present of Jewish-Black Relations, Beauty Standards & Racial/Ethnic Identity, and Music as Resistance in African-American & Jewish Traditions.
 We will also visit each other’s services as our spiritual leaders do a “sermon swap.”

 To join the list for Sacred Conversations, email firstname.lastname@example.org.